 - job opportunities and accessible/accommodating workplaces (and I’m very excited to see the implementation of the new federal accessibility legislation)affordable housing for all (see what Finland is doing)

 Am I missing anything?
 Let me know.

-I’m grateful to Christine for sharing her experience with the world.
+I’m grateful to Maddie for sharing her experience with the world.
 She’s forced me to see something, that like many Canadians, I didn’t want to look at.
 Let her story be a catalyst for change.